b-knight/Understanding-Customer-Conversion-with-Snowplow-Web-Event-Tracking/README.md

 46 of the features represent counts of page views coming from a specific marketing medium ('mkt medium').
 Recall that 'mkt medium' is the type of traffic.
 Examples include ‘partner link,' 'adroll,' or 'appstore.'
 The ‘mkt medium’ subset of features is followed by 86 features that correspond to Snowplow’s 'mkt source' field. 'mkt source' designates the company / website where the traffic came from.
 Examples from this subset of the feature space include counts of page views from Google.com ('mkt source google com') and Squarespace ('mkt source square').
 There are two additional feature:'mobile pageviews' and 'non-mobile pageviews' that represent counts of page views that took place on mobile versus non mobile devices.
 I have also included an additional feature derived from these two - the share of page views that took place on a mobile device.<br>

+With the aggregations completed, we then take the transformed data and drop all features that are uniformly zero for all observations.
+Finally, we scale the features using [robust scaling](http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.RobustScaler.html).

-Finally, it bears noting that 'br_name' (the name of the visitor’s browser), 'os_name' (the name of the vistor’s operating system), and 'os_timezone' (the client’s operating system timezone) were not included in the ultimate version of the transformed data.
+It bears noting that 'br_name' (the name of the visitor’s browser), 'os_name' (the name of the vistor’s operating system), and 'os_timezone' (the client’s operating system timezone) were not included in the ultimate version of the transformed data.
 The transformed variables of 'br_name' and 'os_name' were used initially.
-However, their incorporation added +40 features to the already expansive feature space resulting in inferior performance and so they we subsequently dropped.<br>
+However, their incorporation added +40 features to the already expansive feature space resulting in inferior performance and so were subsequently dropped.<br>

 ### Data Exploration
 Exploring the transformed data, two features quickly become apparent.
+First, we can see that the data is highly imbalanced.
+Only approximately 6% of the labeled accounts show a succesful conversion to paying customer.

 <br>
 <div align="center">